-Low, level land extends southward to the river Negro, and westward gradually rising towards the Cordillera of the Andes.
-Villarino, in his Diary, describes the Negro;\ it cannot be safely used by vessels drawing more than ten feet water, because there is a dangerous shifting bar at the entrance.
-South of this river the country and coast change their character; ranges of stony hills, extensive barren plains, and steep cliffs, extend hence to the Strait of Magellan.
-Only here and there, close to the little river Chupat, or in an occasional oasis, does a tree or green herbage appear.
-Mixtures of brown, yellow, and light red tire the eye.

-One naturally asks why Eastern Patagonia should be condemned to perpetual sterility-while the western side of the same country, in the same parallel of latitude, is injured by too much rain?
+Low, level land extends southward to the river Negro, and westward gradually rising towards the Cordillers of the Andes.
+Villatino, in his Diary, describes the Negro; it cannot be safely used by seessle drawing more than ten feet water, because there is a diagerous shifting hor at the entrance.
+South of this river the country and costs change their character; ranges of stony fills, extensive burner plains, and steep cliffs, extend hence to the Strait of Magellan.
+Only here and there, cose to the Interior rever Clasron and the Company of the Company of the Company of the pear.
+Mixtures of brown, yellow, and light red tire the eye, One naturally saks wite Eastern Pataconia, should be condemond to perpetual steriliy-while the western side of the same country, in the same parallel of latitude, is injured by too much rain?
 The prevailing westerly winds, and the Andes, are the causes.
 The winds bring much moisture from the Pacific, but they leave it all (condensed) on the west side of the mountains.
-After passing the Cordillera, those same winds are very dry.
-Easterly winds are very rare upon the east coast: they are the only ones which carry rain to the almost deserts of Patagonia.
-Westward of the Andes, an east wind is dry and free from clouds.
-All this country is exposed to severe cold in winter, and to excessive heat in summer; great and sudden changes of temperature take place when, after very hot weather, cold winds rush northwards with the fury of a hurricane.
-Even the wandering Indians avoid this region, and only cross it to get salt, or visit their burying-places.
+After passing the Covilliers, but one same winds are very dry.
+Easterly winds are very rare upon the east coast; they are the Pacific winds are very rare upon the east coast; they are the Causella, All this country is exposed to severe cold in winter, and clouds.
+All this country is exposed to severe cold in winter, and to excessive heat is numner; great and sudden changes of temperature take place when, after very hot weather, cold winds rush northwards with the fury of a hurricane.
+Even the wandering Indians avoid this region, and only cross it to get salt, or visit their burying places.

 In a twenty days' excursion up the river Santa Cruz, we passed through a similar country, without variety, until extensive beds of lava were found overlying the whole country.
-These Mr. Darwin has already described.
+These Mr. Darwin lava were found overlying the whole country has already described.
 We reached nearly to the eastern flank of the Andes, but for want of provisions could go no farther.
 The river was then, at 200 miles from its mouth, almost as large and quite as rapid as at twenty miles from the sea.
-Perhaps it runs, for a great distance, along the base of the Andes, and so eollects a great body of water; or it may run from a lake into which streams pour.
+Perhaps it runs, for a great distance, along the base of the Andes, and so collects a great body of water; or it may run from a lake into which streams pour.
 Its water is not muddy.
 The current runs six knots; none of our boats could pull against it anywhere.
 We tracked them (pulled them along by a rope).
 Its average width is 200 yards, and mean depth ten feet; perhaps more.